gweidart/evm-flashswap-arb/README.md

 This is possible because flash swaps are atomic Ethereum transactions.

-Suppose we'd like to arbitrage token pair ALPHA/WKCS.
-The ALPHA/WKCS pair must exists on multiple AMMs on KCC(or other EVM compatible blockchains such as FTM).
+Suppose we'd like to arbitrage token pair ETH/USDT.
+The ETH/USDT pair must exists on multiple AMMs on ETH(or other EVM compatible blockchains such as BSC).

-- We call WKCS as Base token.
+- We call USDT as the Base token.
 It can be any token with actual value such as USDT/USDC/DAI/BUSD...

-- We call ALPHA as Quote token.
-It can be any token even regardless of value.
-Quote tokens won't be reserved after arbitrage is executed.
+- We call ETH as the Quote token.
+It can be any token regardless of value.
+Quote tokens won't be reserved after the arbitrage is executed.

 - After arbitrage, only the base tokens are reserved.
 So our profit is denominate in the base token.

 - If two tokens in a pair can both be considered as base tokens.
 Either one can be reserved after arbitrage.

-The type of arbitrage referenced above can be done by using Uniswap V2 flashswap.
+The type of arbitrage referenced above can be done by using Uniswap V2's flashswap.

 For example:

 - Suppose pair0 and pair1 are two pairs of the same two tokens on different AMMs.
 Once the price diverges, we can exploit this inefficiency with our arbitrage bot.

-- We call the `FlashBot` contract to start arbitrage
+- We call the `FlashBot` contract to start the arbitrage

 - The contract calculates the price denominated in the quote token.